alvin63ai/retail-demand-prediction/README.md

 A machine learning project that predicts retail demand using Random Forest Regressor.
 This study target to train a model on historical sales data to predict future product demand, helping retailers optimize inventory management and reduce manual ordering time.

-**Overview:**
+**Overview**

 Retail companies often struggle with inventory management due to demand fluctuations.
-This study addresses the problem by building a machine learning model that predicts regular demand based on past sales patterns.
+This study addresses the problem by building a machine learning model that predicts **regular demand** based on past sales patterns.
 The model outperforms traditional system calculations by accounting for demand patterns influenced by stockouts.

-**Dataset:**
+**Dataset**

 Simulated retail store sales data for a specific product category